lml/commontator/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+This engine is distributed under the terms of the MIT license.
+See the MIT-LICENSE file for details.